 Procedures for Purchase of Creation Units.
 To be eligible to place orders with the Distributor to purchase a Creation Unit of the Fund, an entity must be (i) a "Participating Party", i.e., a broker-dealer or other participant in the clearing process through the Continuous Net Settlement System of the NSCC (the "Clearing Process"), a clearing agency that is registered with the SEC; or (ii) a DTC Participant.
 In addition, each Participating Party or DTC Participant (each, an "Authorized Participant") must execute a Participant Agreement that has been agreed to by the Distributor, and that has been accepted by the Transfer Agent and the Trust, with respect to purchases and redemptions of Creation Units.
 Each Authorized Participant will agree, pursuant to the terms of a Participant Agreement, on behalf of itself or any investor on whose behalf it will act, to certain conditions, including that it will pay to the Trust an amount of cash sufficient to pay the Cash Component together with the Creation Transaction Fee (defined below) and any other applicable fees and taxes.
-The Adviser may retain all or a portion of the Creation Transaction Fee is designed to cover.
+The Adviser may retain all or a portion of the Creation Transaction Fee to the extent the Adviser bears the expenses that otherwise would be borne by the Trust in connection with the purchase of a Creation Unit, which the Transaction Fee is designed to cover.

 All orders to purchase shares directly from the Fund must be placed for one or more Creation Units in the manner set forth in the Participant Agreement (the "Cut-Off Time").
 The Cut-Off Time for Fund orders is expected to be 2:00 p.m.
-EST, which may be modified by the Fund from time-to-time by amendment to the Participation Agreement and/or applicable order form.
+EST, which may be modified by the Fund from time-to-time by amendment to the Participant Agreement and/or applicable order form.
 In the case of custom orders, the order must be received by the Distributor no later than 3:00 p.m.
-EST or such earlier time as may be designated by the Fund and disclosed to Authorized Participation.
+EST or such earlier time as may be designated by the Fund and disclosed to Authorized Participants.
 The date on which an order to purchase Creation Units (or an order to redeem Creation Units, as set forth below) is received and accepted is referred to as the "Order Placement Date."